≥90% of participants will know how to manage pain appropriately.

 Osteoarthritis (OA) is the most common cause of disability in the older population.

-Arthritis affects 32.5 million adults and costs more than $140 billion annually in the United States.49 As the population ages, the burden of OA will increase.
+Arthritis affects 32.5 million adults and costs more than $140 billion annually in the United States (CDC, 2020).
+As the population ages, the burden of OA will increase.
 Managing arthritis improves mobility, decreases falls, decreases death rates, and improves the quality of life.

 Treatment of osteoarthritis focuses on pain control and maintaining function.
-Soon there may be treatments available to reverse or even cure the disease process, but at present, symptom control is the only option.
-Treatment focuses on medications, and non-medication means to control the pain and minimize disability.
+Soon there may be treatments available to reverse or even cure the disease process, but symptom control is currently the only option.
+Treatment focuses on medications, and non-medication means controlling pain and minimizing disability.

-Non-drug treatment is first line management as it bypasses the negative effects drugs have on the body.
+Non-drug treatment is first-line management as it bypasses drugs' negative effects on the body.
 Non-drug treatments include exercise, nutrition, physical and occupational therapy, heat and cold treatments, ultrasound, weight loss, magnets, and patient education.

-The American Academy of Orthopedic Surgeons does not recommend for or against the use of acetaminophen.
+The American Academy of Orthopedic Surgeons does not recommend for or against using acetaminophen.
 Their position paper reports that acetaminophen has no benefit over placebo, so they do not recommend this treatment.
-They do acknowledge that the side effect profile of acetaminophen is less toxic than non-steroidal anti-inflammatory agents (NSAIDs).50
+They do acknowledge that the side effect profile of acetaminophen is less toxic than non-steroidal anti-inflammatory agents (NSAIDs) (Meiyappan et al., 2020).

-NSAIDs are considered more effective in providing relief from hip and knee pain in osteoarthritis.51 Like acetaminophen, they act synergistically with opioids.
-Others suggest that acetaminophen is the least effective option when compared to NSAIDs or the combination of glucosamine and chondroitin.
-They do acknowledge that the side effect profile of acetaminophen is less toxic than NSAIDs.
-NSAIDs are considered more effective than acetaminophen in providing relief from knee/hip pain in osteoarthritis.52
+NSAIDs are considered more effective in relieving hip and knee pain in osteoarthritis (Bannuru et al., 2015).
+Like acetaminophen, they act synergistically with opioids.
+Others suggest that acetaminophen is the least effective option compared to NSAIDs or the combination of glucosamine and chondroitin.
+They acknowledge that the acetaminophen's side effect profile is less toxic than NSAIDs.
+NSAIDs are considered more effective than acetaminophen in relieving knee/hip pain in osteoarthritis (Lozada, 2020).

 NSAIDs, such as ibuprofen (Motrin®, Advil®), naproxen sodium (Aleve®, Naprosyn®), choline and magnesium salicylates (Trilisate®), diclofenac sodium (Voltaren®, Voltaren® XR), celecoxib (Celebrex®), meloxicam (Mobic®), and nabumetone (Relafen®), are recommended by the American Academy of Orthopaedic Surgeons.
 These medications have more side effects than acetaminophen.